Tools In

 What Is Image to Base64 Converter?

-Image to Base64 Converter is a free browser-based tool that encodes your images into Base64 text strings.
-Base64 is a way to represent binary data (like images) as plain text characters.
-This lets you embed images directly into HTML, CSS, JavaScript, JSON, and other text-based formats — without needing a separate image file.
+Image to Base64 Converter is a free tool that encodes your images into Base64 text strings right in your browser.
+Base64 lets you represent an image as plain text, so you can embed it directly inside HTML, CSS, code, or data payloads without needing a separate image file or a server to host it.
+No server uploads, no external calls, 100% private.

-Everything runs 100% in your browser.
-Your images are never uploaded to any server.
-Choose from four output formats: Data URI, Raw Base64, HTML <img> tag, or CSS background-image.
+Choose from four output formats: Data URI, Raw Base64, HTML img tag, or CSS background-image.
 Copy the result to your clipboard or download it as a text file.
+Your work is saved on your device, so you can refresh or come back later and pick up where you left off.

 Features Explained